Why do people do the things they do?

 A family said they needed you.
 Then, abruptly, they didn’t.

 That family used to belong to a church I pastored, and I treasured them.
-The message said the dad, a wonderful gentleman about my age, had lived some years in a nursing home, unaware he was in the world, and they wondered if when the time came, would I be willing to journey to their city and do the funeral.
-I would.
+The message said the dad, a wonderful gentleman about my age, had lived some years in a nursing home unaware he was in the world, and they wondered if when the time came, would I be willing to journey to their city and do the funeral.
+Of course I would.

-In fact, we made arrangements on one occasion as I was traveling through their city, to meet with them for dinner.
+In fact, once as I was traveling through their city, we met for dinner.
 We had a great visit, a pleasant time of reminiscing and sharing.
 I returned home and expected to hear from the family as the time drew near.